ahl1u/gRPC-fault-tolerance-monitor/README.md

 failures.
 This gives us a floor of 40ms for a local gRPC round trip.

 Scenario 5 is the stream baseline: client streams all 10 messages from the leader with no failures.
-Takes 5.07 seconds — 10 messages at 500ms intervals.
+Takes 5.07 seconds: 10 messages at 500ms intervals.

 Scenario 1 tests leader death before execution.
 The leader is killed before the client sends its request.
 The client hits a follower, gets redirected to the new leader, and completes successfully.
-Recovery takes 486ms — significantly higher than baseline due to TCP connection timeout overhead from the killed server's port not being immediately released by the OS.
+Recovery takes 486ms: significantly higher than baseline due to TCP connection timeout overhead from the killed server's port not being immediately released by the OS.
 In production with heartbeat-based failure detection this would be much closer to baseline.

 Scenario 2 tests exactly-once semantics.
 The same request ID is sent to the same server twice.
-The first call executes and caches the result — server logs show "received: mr kim".
-The second call hits the cache — server logs show "cache hit for id=1, skipping execution".
+The first call executes and caches the result: server logs show "received: mr kim".
+The second call hits the cache: server logs show "cache hit for id=1, skipping execution".
 The second call takes 20ms, slightly faster than baseline because the cache returns before the handler is ever invoked.

 Scenario 3 tests leader death mid-stream.
 The leader is killed 2.5 seconds into a 5-second stream.
 The stream interceptor catches UNAVAILABLE on RecvMsg, opens a new stream, and swaps it in.
 The application code never sees an error.
-Total time is 5.09 seconds — only 20ms more than the stream baseline, showing the reconnect overhead is essentially negligible.
+Total time is 5.09 seconds: only 20ms more than the stream baseline, showing the reconnect overhead is essentially negligible.

 ## Results Summary